enkidevs/curriculum/WIP-SQL/distinct.md

 |  20  |
 |  30  |
 ```
-* SELECT DISTINCT SOLD FROM SALES ORDER BY SOLD
+* SELECT DISTINCT SOLD FROM SALES ORDER BY SOLD;
-* SELECT DISTINCT SOLD FROM GRADES ORDER BY PRODUCT
+* SELECT DISTINCT SOLD FROM GRADES ORDER BY PRODUCT;
-* SELECT SOLD FROM SALE ORDER BY SOLD
+* SELECT SOLD FROM SALE ORDER BY SOLD;
-* SELECT DISTINCT SOLD FROM SALES ORDER BY PRODUCT
+* SELECT DISTINCT SOLD FROM SALES ORDER BY PRODUCT;